Tennant Creek & Barkly Region3-day itinerary

 Picnic at sunset

-This afternoon, pack a picnic dinner and head north to Kunjarra/The Pebbles to see the sun set over these mysterious granite boulders.
-Also known as the smaller relatives of the Karlu Karlu/Devils Marbles, this is a sacred site where the women’s dancing and healing rites of passage take place for the Warumumgu people.
+Take a picnic with you to watch sunset at the nearby Kunjarra/The Pebbles, known as the smaller relatives of the Karlu Karlu/Devils Marbles.
 The changing colours of the boulders as the sun sets are a sight to behold.
 Watch the colours vary from a glowing red and orange to a deep purple and grey as the sun fades over the horizon.